EdAbati/fsdl-2022-weak-supervision-project/README.md

 This will register the model artifact in the registry and it will convert it into the TorchScript format.

+## Use docker-compose

+All the services can be launched using `docker-compose`, and its configuration is shared across many `yml` files that can by chained with the `-f` command.
+Read more about this in the [docker-compose documentation](https://docs.docker.com/compose/extends/).
+You will need to provide a `.env` file with variables listed in `.env.sample` for this deployment to work.

+In particular, the following files are used:

+- `docker-compose.yml` (`base`) is used to run the project in a container.
+It contains all the services a part from the proxy.
+- `docker-compose.override.yml` (`override`) is used to run the project with `traefik` as a proxy service.
+- `docker-compose.dev.yml` (`dev`) is used to run the project as development environment.
+It exposes many volumes to allow quick prototyping.
+- `docker-compose.nvidia.yml` (`nvidia`) extends the `jupyter` container and adds support for GPU usage.

+These can be launched using `make`, e.g. `make dev.all.up` will launch all the services combining the `base` and `override` configs.
+The `Makefile` contains a list of all the commands.

 ## Contributing

-As the project is made by multiple services, please follow the guide corresponding to the service you want to contribute to
+As the project is made by multiple services, please follow the guide corresponding to the service you want to contribute to.

+### Entire project

+If you need to work on a feature that requires all the services to be active and running (e.g. active learning loop with notebook and rubrix), you can run `make dev.all.up.build`.

 ### Main app and notebooks

-#### with Conda

 1. Create a dev environment either with `conda` or with `docker`(suggested way):